johnedstone/docker-django-celery/README.md

 ## Configure django with celery and run everything in containers
+## This is the endpoint for the initial post from syncano, see the link below)

 This projects shows an example of configuration django with celery.